areevesman/mlb_history_web_app/README.md

 # A History of Major League Baseball's Active Franchises

-Any questions or comments should be directed to areevesman@gmail.com

 This repository contains all of the code and data necessary to create this shiny web app for comparing regular season statistics for Major League Baseball franchises: https://areevesman.shinyapps.io/history/

 * Python scripts (jupyter notebooks) that were used to scrape data from [baseball-reference.com](http://www.baseball-reference.com)
 * An R script that contains user-defined functions for interacting with and manipulating the data
 * An R script that defines and runs the shiny app

+Everyone is encouraged to iterate on this project.
+There are an unlimited amount of potential features that could be added to the application.
+All questions and comments should be directed to areevesman@gmail.com.

 ## What the application does